 To prove negligence, it is usually sufficient to show that the property owner knew about the dangerous condition and did nothing to address it.
 Evidence like video recordings, communication records, or prior accident reports can show a landowner knew about a specific danger and failed to act.

 In some cases, you may not need to demonstrate that the landlord actually knew about the hazard.
 For instance, business owners must actively inspect for hidden dangers in addition to dealing with known dangers.
-If a business owner fails to inspect their buildings and a defect causes injuries, their lack of knowledge is not a liability shield.
+If a business owner fails to inspect their buildings and a defect causes serious injuries, their lack of knowledge is not a liability shield.
 They should have known about the defect but were negligent in their duty to inspect.

 Compensation You Can Recover with a Premises Liability Claim in Newark